OneMoreSummer/academic-kickstart/content/post/aussie-test-best-v-best-how-many-q1s-how-many-q4s/index.md

 Looking further, using the Top 50 Aussie Test Batters and Bowlers by runs and wickets respectively, we find a similar but more nuanced story.

+In blue we show the % of players from each Birth Quarter out of the 50.
+In red we show the total number of matches played by players from each quarter.
+This gives each player a relative weighting.

 ![](top-50-australian-test-batters-player-matches-.png)

 We see a similar Q4 bias within the top 50 Australian Test Batters (by runs) but not an H2 bias.
 All other Birth Quarters (BQs) are under-represented, especially Q1s.
 This Q1 under-representation of batters aligns with findings in English Test cricket.
 Q4 bias for Australian batters doesn’t align for English Test batters however, where Q2s and Q3s are slightly more frequent.